gingagenie/taska-vercel/replit.md

 ## Overview

-Taska is a comprehensive field service management application built with a modern full-stack architecture.
-The application enables service businesses to manage jobs, customers, equipment, teams, quotes, and invoices through an intuitive web interface.
+Taska is a comprehensive field service management application built with a modern full-stack **React web architecture** (not Flutter mobile).
+The application enables service businesses to manage jobs, customers, equipment, teams, quotes, and invoices through an intuitive responsive web interface.
 It features a React frontend with TypeScript, an Express.js backend API, and PostgreSQL database with Drizzle ORM for data management.

+**Technology Stack:**
+- **Frontend**: React 18 + TypeScript + Tailwind CSS (responsive web, not Flutter)
+- **Backend**: Express.js + TypeScript with RESTful API design
+- **Database**: PostgreSQL with Drizzle ORM for type-safe operations
+- **Authentication**: Session-based auth with email/password login
+- **Mobile Support**: Responsive web design optimized for mobile browsers

 ## Recent Changes (August 2025)